Mohammadjafariyan/NextjsSampleForInterview/README.md

 ## Features
 - docker debug and production mode
 - integration tests with mocha and supertest
-- mysql adminer in 8080
+- mysql adminer in 8080 you can change in docker compose files
 - project will run at 3000 but you can change ```.env``` file or dockerfiles include : ```dockerfile.dev``` , ```dockerfile ```, ```docker-compose.prod.yml ```,
 ``` docker-compose.dev.yml```